 Marketable securities - Equity securities with readily determinable fair values are measured at fair value with the changes in fair value recognized through net income.
-There was approximately (\$4,000) and (\$9,000) in unrealized holding loss, respectively, recorded in other income and expense on the accompanying consolidated statements of income for the three months ended February 28, 2023 and 2022, respectively.
+There was approximately (\$18,000) and (\$27,000) in unrealized holding loss, respectively, recorded in other income and expense on the accompanying consolidated statements of income for the three and six months ended May 31, 2022, respectively.
+There was approximately \$11,000 and \$7,000 in unrealized holding gains, respectively, recorded in other income and expense on the accompanying consolidated statements of income for the three and six months ended May 31, 2023, respectively.

 Contingent consideration - The contingent consideration is the earnout that Cord:Use is entitled to from the Company's sale of the Public Cord Blood Inventory from and after closing.
 The estimated fair value of the contingent earnout was determined using a Monte Carlo analysis examining the frequency and mean value of the resulting earnout payments.
 The resulting value captures the risk associated with the form of the payout structure.
-The risk-neutral method is applied, resulting in a value that captures the risk associated with the form of the payout structure and the projection risk.
+The risk-neutral method is applied, resulting in a value that captures the risk associated with the form of the projection risk.
 The carrying amount of the liability may fluctuate significantly and actual amounts paid may be materially different from the estimated value of the liability.